Jeffrey-Ede/datasets/README.md

 # Warwick Electron Microscopy Datasets

 This repository is for the preprint|paper "Warwick Electron Microscopy Datasets".
-This repository contains scripts used to curate datasets, their variants, and to create both static and interactive visualizations.
+This repository contains scripts used to curate datasets and their variants, and to create both static and interactive visualizations.

-There are three main datasets containing 19769 experimental STEM images, 17266 experimental TEM images, and 98340 simulated TEM exit wavefunctions.
+There are three main datasets containing 19769 experimental STEM images, 17266 experimental TEM images and 98340 simulated TEM exit wavefunctions.
 They are available [here](https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/microscopy/research/machinelearning/).

 # Interactive Visualizations